 In February 2015, we announced an exclusive agreement with Eddingpharm (Asia) Macao Commercial Offshore Limited, or Edding, to develop and commercialize VASCEPA capsules in what we refer to as the China Territory, consisting of the territories of Mainland China, Hong Kong, Macau and Taiwan, for uses that are currently commercialized and under development by us in the United States.
 Edding, with our support, conducted a clinical trial of VASCEPA in China, which evaluated the effect of VASCEPA on patients with very high triglyceride levels (≥500 mg/dL).
 In November 2020, we announced statistically significant topline positive results from this Phase 3 clinical trial of VASCEPA conducted by Edding.
 The study, which investigated VASCEPA as a treatment for patients with very high triglycerides (≥500 mg/dL), met its primary efficacy endpoint as defined in the clinical trial protocol and demonstrated a safety profile similar to placebo.
 Importantly, the VASCEPA 4 grams per day dose in this study appeared to be well-tolerated with a safety profile similar to placebo.
 There were no treatment-related serious adverse events in this study.
 On February 9, 2021, we announced that the regulatory review processes in Mainland China and Hong Kong have commenced.
-The National Medical Products Administration, or NMPA, has accepted for review the new drug application for VASCEPA, submitted by Edding, based on the results from the Phase 3 clinical trial and the results from our prior studies of VASCEPA.
-We expect to receive a decision from the NMPA in Mainland China in the second half of 2022.
+The National Medical Products Administration, or NMPA, accepted for review the new drug application for VASCEPA, submitted by Edding, based on the results from the Phase 3 clinical trial and the results from our prior studies of VASCEPA.
 On February 23, 2022 the Hong Kong Department of Health completed their evaluation and approved the use of VASCEPA under the REDUCE-IT indication.
+Edding has communicated that they still anticipate an approval could be achieved before year-end.